Coach Bryn Britton

 Lynn graduated from LMU with a Bachelor's degree in Liberal Studies (Elementary Education).

 Coach Marcelo Enriquez

-Marcelo has been the head coach of the Redondo Union High School Lady Sea Hawks for the past 20 years.
-In his 20 years as the coach, he has compiled a record of 414-193.
-Under the guidance of Coach Enriquez, the Sea Hawks have won 9 Bay League Titles.
-They have also made 6 appearances in the CIF Finals, having won championships in 2000, 2002, 2005, 2008 & 2015.
-In 2002, the Sea Hawks made school history by being the first team ever to play for a state championship.
+Marcelo has been the head coach of the Redondo Union High School Lady Sea Hawks for the past 23 years.
+Under the guidance of Coach Enriquez, the Sea Hawks have won 11 Bay League Titles.
+They have also made 7 appearances in the CIF Finals, having won championships in 2000, 2002, 2005, 2008 & 2015 and 2018.
+In 2018, the Sea Hawks made school history by being the first team ever to win a state championship.

 Coach Cherie Hughes

-Cherie Hughes has been a part of the South Bay Breakers for 3 season, and also serves as the Frosh/Soph Head Coach at Redondo Union HS.
+Cherie Hughes has been a part of the South Bay Breakers for 6 seasons, and also serves as the Frosh/Soph Head Coach at Redondo Union HS.

 She graduated from Redondo Union High School and went on to attend Azusa Pacific University obtaining her B.A. in Public Relations.
 While at APU, she won a NAIA National Championship in 2011.